MirceaMateiTW/tw-conference-boot-app/README.md

 ## How to start the app

 First you need to install the app dependencies

 > npm install

 Afterwards you need to build the app

 > npm run build

 Finally run the build

 > npm run preview

+Commands:

+> See solution: COMMAND + SHIFT + S

-Access the app lcoally at
+Access the app locally at

 > http://localhost:4173/